-The elegant baroque themed dinner featured stellar performances from chart topper Anne-Marie, Unicef UK Ambassador Jessie Ware, and legendary musician Jools Holland.
+The elegant baroque themed dinner featured stellar performances from chart topper Anne-Marie, UNICEF UK Ambassador Jessie Ware, and legendary musician Jools Holland.

-Dinner guests heard from Unicef UK supporter Levison Wood who spoke about the vital work made possible by generous donations, having recently arrived back from Democratic Republic of Congo where he saw first-hand Unicef’s live-saving work.
+Dinner guests heard from UNICEF UK supporter Levison Wood who spoke about the vital work made possible by generous donations, having recently arrived back from Democratic Republic of Congo where he saw first-hand UNICEF’s live-saving work.

-Since 2013, Unicef UK’s annual Halloween Ball has raised nearly £5 million to support Unicef’s work.
+Since 2013, UNICEF UK’s annual Halloween Ball has raised nearly £5 million to support UNICEF’s work.
 [October 2019]

 Eddie Izzard is Wunderbar

-Unicef UK Ambassador Eddie Izzard is currently fundraising for Unicef whilst performing his acclaimed comedy tour ‘Wunderbar’.
-Unicef fundraisers will be present at 10 key venues across the tour – including Birmingham, Glasgow and Manchester.
-Eddie will be doing a call out from the stage to encourage his fans to visit the Unicef stations and learn about our work.
+UNICEF UK Ambassador Eddie Izzard is currently fundraising for UNICEF whilst performing her acclaimed comedy tour ‘Wunderbar’.
+UNICEF fundraisers will be present at 10 key venues across the tour – including Birmingham, Glasgow and Manchester.
+Eddie will be doing a call out from the stage to encourage her fans to visit the UNICEF stations and learn about our work.
 On top of this, audiences will be able to read Eddie’s special message in the programme brochure, appealing for support for our work in Yemen – where Eddie was born.
 [September 2019]

 Jessie Ware marks 2 year Rohingya anniversary

 Ambassador Jessie Ware appeared on BBC’s Victoria Derbyshire, to discuss the current situation for Rohingya people – two years on from the influx which has seen over 700,000 Rohingya refugees flee to Bangladesh.
-Jessie touched on her own trip to Cox’s Bazar in December 2017, and highlighted the work Unicef has been doing since.
+Jessie touched on her own trip to Cox’s Bazar in December 2017, and highlighted the work UNICEF has been doing since.
 Rohingya children continue to live in a state of limbo, not able to return home and without recognised legal status in Bangladesh.
-Unicef is calling on the Government of Myanmar to establish conditions that would allow Rohingya refugees to return to their homes as soon as possible.
+UNICEF is calling on the Government of Myanmar to establish conditions that would allow Rohingya refugees to return to their homes as soon as possible.
 Find out more about our continued work in Bangladesh here.
 [August 2019]

 The Truth Pixie Goes To School

-Last December, Olivia Colman lent her voice to the audiobook recording of bestselling author Matt Haig’s popular children’s book ‘The Truth Pixie’ – with proceeds from sale going to Unicef UK.
+Last December, Olivia Colman lent her voice to the audiobook recording of bestselling author Matt Haig’s popular children’s book ‘The Truth Pixie’ – with proceeds from sale going to UNICEF UK.
 Now we are celebrating the release of ‘The Truth Pixie Goes To School’ – a follow-up adventure which sees the Truth Pixie and her human friend go to school, face a bully and learn the importance of friendship and being yourself.
-We are enormously grateful to Matt, Olivia and the team at Canongate for once again choosing to raise money for children in danger all over the world by supporting Unicef through each purchase of this brand new audiobook title.
+We are enormously grateful to Matt, Olivia and the team at Canongate for once again choosing to raise money for children in danger all over the world by supporting UNICEF through each purchase of this brand new audiobook title.
 [August 2019]

 Rita Ora performs at Ruisrock

-Unicef UK Ambassador Rita Ora wowed audiences at Finnish rock festival Ruisrock this month.
-As well as performing songs from her latest album, Rita took the opportunity to speak in detail about her work with Unicef and encouraged fans to donate there and then by following the on-screen instructions projected on stage.
+UNICEF UK Ambassador Rita Ora wowed audiences at Finnish rock festival Ruisrock this month.
+As well as performing songs from her latest album, Rita took the opportunity to speak in detail about her work with UNICEF and encouraged fans to donate there and then by following the on-screen instructions projected on stage.
 [July 2019]

 Levison Wood celebrates OD4C at ICC World Cup match

-Writer and explorer Levison Wood attended the International Cricket Council World Cup England vs India match on 30th June, to support Unicef & the ICC’s #OneDayForChildren partnership.
-Lev appeared pitch-side, to encourage the stadium audience and viewers at home to text donate – he was joined on the day by Unicef India Ambassador and cricketing legend Sachin Tendulkar.
-Throughout the World Cup short films featuring Goodwill Ambassador Orlando Bloom and supporters Usain Bolt and David Harewood will be shown live on screen and via broadcast to inspire cricket fans to make a contribution to Unicef.
+Writer and explorer Levison Wood attended the International Cricket Council World Cup England vs India match on 30th June, to support UNICEF & the ICC’s #OneDayForChildren partnership.
+Lev appeared pitch-side, to encourage the stadium audience and viewers at home to text donate – he was joined on the day by UNICEF India Ambassador and cricketing legend Sachin Tendulkar.
+Throughout the World Cup short films featuring Goodwill Ambassador Orlando Bloom and supporters Usain Bolt and David Harewood will be shown live on screen and via broadcast to inspire cricket fans to make a contribution to UNICEF.
 [June 2019]

-Stars unite on and off the pitch for Soccer Aid for Unicef 2019
+Stars unite on and off the pitch for Soccer Aid for UNICEF 2019

-This Father’s Day, Soccer Aid for Unicef took place at Chelsea’s Stamford Bridge stadium and raised over £6.7million.
+This Father’s Day, Soccer Aid for UNICEF took place at Chelsea’s Stamford Bridge stadium and raised over £6.7million.
 The match ended in a 2-2 draw, leading to a nail-biting penalty shoot-out for the second year in a row, with the Soccer Aid World XI (captained by Usain Bolt) beating England (captained by Sir Mo Farah) 3 goals to 2.

 Making up the star-studded squads were new and returning players including James McAvoy, Jamie Redknapp, Didier Drogba, Niall Horan, Mark Wright, Joe Wicks, Sam Claflin, Danny Jones, Kem Cetinay, Michael Owen and David Seaman.

-The show was presented by High Profile Supporter Dermot O’Leary, with an exclusive half time performance from Unicef UK Ambassador Rita Ora.
-For the first time, people calling to donate were put through to an ‘appreciation station’ with the likes of Unicef UK Ambassadors Keeley Hawes, Jessie Ware and supporters Cel Spellman, Gemma Chan and Sanjeev Bhaskhar at the end of the phone – thanking members of the Great British public for their support.
+The show was presented by High Profile Supporter Dermot O’Leary, with an exclusive half time performance from UNICEF UK Ambassador Rita Ora.
+For the first time, people calling to donate were put through to an ‘appreciation station’ with the likes of UNICEF UK Ambassadors Keeley Hawes, Jessie Ware and supporters Cel Spellman, Gemma Chan and Sanjeev Bhaskhar at the end of the phone – thanking members of the Great British public for their support.

-Throughout the ITV show, short appeal films presented by Unicef UK Ambassadors Rita Ora, Olivia Colman, James Nesbitt, and supporters Gemma Chan, Sanjeev Bhaskar and player David Harewood highlighted where the vital money raised for Soccer Aid for Unicef goes.
+Throughout the ITV show, short appeal films presented by UNICEF UK Ambassadors Rita Ora, Olivia Colman, James Nesbitt, and supporters Gemma Chan, Sanjeev Bhaskar and player David Harewood highlighted where the vital money raised for Soccer Aid for UNICEF goes.
 [June 2019]

 Rita Ora fundraises at O2 concert

-Newly appointed Unicef UK Ambassador Rita Ora encouraged fans to donate to Unicef at her O2 concert earlier this month.
-Our staff were on hand at the Unicef fundraising stall to process monthly donation sign ups from concert goers.
-Most recently Rita visited her native Kosovo to see how Unicef programmes are improving child health, childhood development and education in marginalised communities.
-Rita is set to perform at Soccer Aid for Unicef on Sunday 16th June.
+Newly appointed UNICEF UK Ambassador Rita Ora encouraged fans to donate to UNICEF at her O2 concert earlier this month.
+Our staff were on hand at the UNICEF fundraising stall to process monthly donation sign ups from concert goers.
+Most recently Rita visited her native Kosovo to see how UNICEF programmes are improving child health, childhood development and education in marginalised communities.
+Rita is set to perform at Soccer Aid for UNICEF on Sunday 16th June.
 [May 2019]

-David Harewood attends Parliamentary Soccer Aid for Unicef
+David Harewood attends Parliamentary Soccer Aid for UNICEF

 Parliamentarians gathered in the Speaker’s State Rooms in Westminster, to hear how they can take the Great Big Kickabout to their constituencies, and organise local events in a bid to raise money for Soccer Aid and celebrate the good that UK Aid can do.
-Hosted by the Speaker of the House of Commons, Rt Hon Jon Bercow, the reception saw David tell MPs about his recent trip to Sierra Leone, where he saw first-hand how Unicef programmes are improving child health, early childhood development and education in vulnerable communities.
-David Harewood will play for the England squad in this year’s Soccer Aid for Unicef match.
+Hosted by the Speaker of the House of Commons, Rt Hon Jon Bercow, the reception saw David tell MPs about his recent trip to Sierra Leone, where he saw first-hand how UNICEF programmes are improving child health, early childhood development and education in vulnerable communities.
+David Harewood will play for the England squad in this year’s Soccer Aid for UNICEF match.
 [May 2019]

-Gemma Chan visits Jamaica with Unicef UK
+Gemma Chan visits Jamaica with UNICEF UK

 In May, actress Gemma Chan travelled to Kingston, Jamaica, where almost 80% of children witness or experience violence in their homes or communities.
 Gemma visited a local school, where the Head Teacher shared that more than 100 of their pupils have lost a father to gun violence.
 Sport for Education programmes provide safe spaces for children to play away from gangs, access counselling services, and gain essential life skills and confidence to break the cycle of violence.
-Gemma’s film will be broadcast during Soccer Aid for Unicef 2019.
+Gemma’s film will be broadcast during Soccer Aid for UNICEF 2019.
 [May 2019]

-Tanni Grey-Thompson visits Unicef UK Office
+Tanni Grey-Thompson visits UNICEF UK Office

-High Profile Supporter Baroness Tanni Grey-Thompson visited the Unicef UK office, to speak to colleagues about her recent work campaigning for transport accessibility, safeguarding and equality in sport.
+High Profile Supporter Baroness Tanni Grey-Thompson visited the UNICEF UK office, to speak to colleagues about her recent work campaigning for transport accessibility, safeguarding and equality in sport.
 Tanni is currently focusing much of her energy on advocating with the government on position of trust legislation, including plans to expand that to the Commonwealth and links to her other projects in the UK.
 [May 2019]

 Sanjeev Bhaskar visits Malawi with Unicef UK